Healthdirect Free Australian health advice you can count on.

 Can mouth ulcers be prevented?

-Here are some ways to reduce your chance of getting mouth ulcers:
+There are some ways to reduce your chance of getting a mouth ulcer, such as:

 Resources and support